CleverTap/clevertap-android-sdk/docs/CTGEOFENCE.md

 * CleverTapAPI needs to be initialized before CTGeofenceAPI object is created as the object of CleverTapAPI is required to initialize the CleverTap Android Geofence SDK.
 * Runtime location permissions needed for SDK to work
 * CTGeofenceAPI is automatically activated once the init() method has been called.
-* CleverTap Android Geofence SDK will raise the “Geofence Cluster Entered” and “Geofence Cluster Exited” events automatically.
+* CleverTap Android Geofence SDK will raise the ???Geofence Cluster Entered??? and ???Geofence Cluster Exited??? events automatically.
 The app cannot raise these methods manually.

-## 📖 Settings parameters
+## ????
+Settings parameters
 [(Back to top)](#-table-of-contents)

 Detailed info can be found [here](https://github.com/CleverTap/clevertap-android-sdk/tree/master/docs/Settings.md)

-## 📍 Trigger Location
+## ????
+Trigger Location
 [(Back to top)](#-table-of-contents)

 This method fetches last known location from OS (can be null) and delivers it to APP through `CTLocationUpdatesListener`.